Payment Depot Review: Will Payment Depot’s Credit Card Processing Save You Money?

 - Dedicated account manager for customer service and support

-If you prefer to pay your membership fees annually instead of monthly, you can save close to two months’ worth of subscription fees over a year while also taking advantage of the 90-day risk-free trial.
-Talk to Payment Depot about these pricing specifics since the annual payments are no longer listed on the site.
+One way to save money is to pay your membership fees annually instead of monthly.
+You can save close to two months’ worth of subscription fees over a year while also taking advantage of Payment Depot’s 90-day risk-free trial.

 While Payment Depot’s standardized plans eliminate the need for negotiating for most merchants, you can still ask for a customized solution if none of the offered plans meet the unique needs of your business.
 Customized plans are a good way to go if you have hardware or software needs that aren’t covered by any of the standard plans.
 It’s also possible that some sort of hybrid plan would better serve your particular combination of average ticket size, number of transactions per month, and total processing volume.